 On October 18 Oil Minister Jabbar al-Luabi announced that nine-state owned companies involved with the petroleum industry would be transferred to the new National Oil Company.
 This is part of the government’s plan to make the Oil Ministry into a strategic planning body, while the National Oil Company would be involved with implementation and day to day operations.

 Earlier in the year parliament voted to re-organize the country’s oil industry.
-On, the Iraq National Oil Company (INOC) was revived.
+On March 5, the Iraq National Oil Company (INOC) was revived.
 It had not been in operation since the 1980s.
-The run the main state owned companies involved with oil and carry out the major operations such as production, marketing, etc. Minister Luabi’s action in October was the first step in that process.
+The INOC would run the main state owned companies involved with oil and carry out the major operations such as production, marketing, etc. Minister Luabi’s action in October was the first step in that process.
 The State Organization for Marking of Oil (SOMO), the Iraqi Oil Exploration Company, the Iraqi Drilling Company, the North, Midland, Basra, Dhi Qar, Maysan oil companies, and the Iraqi Oil Tankers Company were all placed under the INOC.
-In turn, the National Company is supposed to instead of the Oil Ministry.
-Luabi was of the INOC, and will shift to that job full time when a new cabinet and Oil Minister is introduced by Premier designate Mahdi.
+In turn, the National Company is supposed to answer to the cabinet instead of the Oil Ministry.
+Luabi was named the head of the INOC, and will shift to that job full time when a new cabinet and Oil Minister is introduced by Premier designate Mahdi.
 This is meant to free up the Oil Ministry to make plans for the country’s energy industry.

 AIN, “Parliament votes on the draft law of the National Oil Company, 3/5/18